CheXGenBench: A Unified Benchmark For Fidelity, Privacy and Utility of Synthetic Chest Radiographs: Appendix

 \subsection{Training Settings and Hyperparameters}

 The hyperparameters (learning rates) for Text-to-Image model training are provided in Tab. \ref{tab:hparams_t2i}.
-Existing foundation models (RadEdit, LLM-CXR) were not re-trained and used as is.\\ For evaluating downstream utility, the learning rates are provided in Tab. \ref{tab:hparams_ds}.
+Existing foundation models (RadEdit, LLM-CXR) were not re-trained and used as is.
+For evaluating downstream utility, the learning rates are provided in Tab. \ref{tab:hparams_ds}.
+In all Low-Rank Adaptation (LoRA) experiments, the scaling factor $\mathbf{\alpha}$ was set to equal the rank ($\mathbf{r}$), following the recommended practice.
+Furthermore, we adopted the rank-stabalized version of LoRA (rsLoRA) \citep{kalajdzievski2023rank} which has shown to improve convergence during training.